Landrylab/Bradley_2023_spurious_pY/README.md

 # Bradley_2023_spurious_pY
-Scripts and data for the project on spurious phosphorylation
+Scripts and data for the spurious phosphorylation manuscript.